AndrasKovacs/pny1-assignment/DepTC.md

 Coq, Agda and Lean all support such modules.
 Higher-order modules combined with dependent types are extremely powerful and can easily express any [*algebraic specification*](https://en.wikipedia.org/wiki/Algebraic_specification).
 From now on I'll call them "Agda-style modules" and provide examples in Agda since that's I'm familiar with the most (see [this page](http://wiki.portal.chalmers.se/agda/pmwiki.php?n=ReferenceManual.Modules) for reference on Agda modules).

-Agda-style modules disallow any kind of nominal ambiguity and overloading.
-Instead, it provides the programmer extremely fine-grained control over namespaces and makes it possible to assemble modules and namespaces on-the-fly.
+Agda-style modules forbid any kind of nominal ambiguity and overloading.
+Instead, they provide the programmer extremely fine-grained control over namespaces and make it possible to assemble modules and namespaces on-the-fly.
 In Agda, it is possible to import modules inside *arbitrary expressions*, including *type annotations*, and we can declare (nested) modules even in local scope.
 We can also qualify, rename and hide imported names.

 Thus, the Agda standard library deliberately has many colliding names.
-The standard practice is to have only a small amount of top-level imports in a source file, and import locally whenever some functionality is needed.
+A common practice is to have only a small amount of top-level imports in a source file, and import locally whenever some functionality is needed.
 For a silly example, lists have an obvious `Monoid` implementation, and we can locally use the standard `Monoid` names, which are `∙` for the binary operation and `ε` for identity:

 ```agda
 open import Algebra   -- contains the Monoid record declaration